Disaster Science and Emergency Services

 Design, installation, maintenance and utilization of portable fire extinguishing appliances and pre-engineered automatic systems; fire detection and alarm signaling systems operational capabilities, requirements.
 (Formerly 2230:205)

-FIRE:206 Fire Sprinkler System Design (3 Credits)
+FIRE 206 Fire Sprinkler System Design (3 Units)

 Design, installation and operation of automatic fire suppression systems.
 Includes sprinkler, foam, carbon dioxide, dry chemical, halogenated agent systems.
 (Formerly 2230:206)

-FIRE:250 Hazardous Materials (4 Credits)
+FIRE 250 Hazardous Materials (4 Units)

 Prerequisite: FIRE 100.
 Study of chemical characteristics and reactions related to storage, transportation and handling of hazardous materials.
 Emphasis on emergency situations, firefighting and control.
 (Formerly 2230:250)

-FIRE:254 Fire Prevention (3 Credits)
+FIRE 254 Fire Prevention (3 Units)

 Prerequisite: FIRE 100.
 Fire codes and standards relative to fire prevention, inspection, and code enforcement.
 (Formerly 2230:254)